ABOUT

 Modified the sidewalk grade with cement to intercept runoff, directing it into a channel of recycled roof tiles that guides the flow toward the plant root zones.

-This patio now functions as a semi-permeable "sponge," lowering the property’s total water and labor demand through passive harvesting solutions.
+This patio now functions as a semi-permeable “sponge,” lowering the property’s total water and labor demand through passive harvesting.

 I am currently developing a comprehensive natural resource inventory and management plan to assess and support the property’s long-term ecological health and resilience.
 Current planning efforts include the design of site-specific polyculture guilds intended to mitigate the impacts of northeastern trade winds while adapting to the property’s diverse microclimates.